 For example, you might execute a function by a LET statement that assigns the return value to a variable.
 The statements in the following figure perform the same task.
-They execute an external function within an SPL routine and assign the return value to the variable $\mathbf{a}$ .
+They execute an external function within an SPL routine and assign the return value to the variable a.

 '''

 LET a = area( rectv.length, rectv.width );

+CALL area (rectv.length, rectv.width) RETURNING a;

+-- these statements are equivalent

 '''